zmitchell/tinkering.xyz/content/fmo-optimization-story.md

 Woof.

 This brings us to my current task.
-I know that the simulations and experimental spectra don't match perfectly, so I wondered if I could fit small tweaks to the Hamiltonian in order to get them to match.
+I know that some simulations and experimental spectra don't match perfectly, so I wondered if I could fit small tweaks to the Hamiltonian (among other things) in order to get them to match.
 If those tweaks are within the modeling error of the simulations, that's great and it means we're on the right track.
 If not, it means we're leaving out important details.

-Here's the problem: sometimes this fit takes 8 hours to complete.
-That's a hell of a feedback cycle time.
+Here's the problem: some fits take 8 hours to complete.
+That's a hell of a feedback cycle time!
 The goal is to run the simulations in about 5 minutes (\~100x speedup) without doing anything too crazy.
 We've found our rabbit hole, let's dive in!

 ## Problem description
 First let's describe the shape of my data.
 A complete configuration consists of: